An optional meet and greet helps determine if a client is a good fit before booking your first shift.

 - Always remember to thank the person for their time.

 - Let the client know that you won’t be able to meet their support requirements.
 For example, “Thank you for taking the time to meet with me.
-I don’t think I will be the most suitable person to support you with your needs, my experience/availability does not match up with what you are looking for.”
-OR, “I'm sorry but I don’t feel I am fully equipped to support you.
+I don’t think I will be the most suitable person to support you with your needs; my experience/availability does not match up with what you are looking for.”
+OR, “I'm sorry, but I don’t feel I am fully equipped to support you.
 Thank you for meeting with me, and I hope that you find the right support worker to assist you!”